psthomas/psthomas.github.io/_posts/2016-12-08-presidential-election.md

 A few political scientists from UW-Madison announced they’re going to [study the effects of the law](http://host.madison.com/ct/news/local/education/university/uw-study-to-explore-effects-of-voter-id-law-on/article_ee400380-614d-5560-b7a5-cfee73ca0338.html), so it’ll be interesting to compare this back-of-the-envelope estimate with their numbers when they come out next summer.

+**Note:** The results of the above paper have been called into question [3] for data quality issues and some of the problems I mentioned above.
+The authors haven't formally issued a response yet, so we're in "wait and see" mode.
+This [Vox article](https://www.vox.com/identities/2017/3/15/14909764/study-voter-id-racism) makes the point that the current body of research shows pretty small effects of ID laws on turnout.
+But as far as I know, the earlier research hasn't included more stringent photo ID requirements so it's likely there isn't a single "Voter ID Effect".
+Instead, the effect probably depends on the context and specific characteristics of the law.

 ## References

 [1] *Voter Identification Laws and the Suppression of Minority Votes.*  [http://pages.ucsd.edu/~zhajnal/page5/documents/voterIDhajnaletal.pdf](http://pages.ucsd.edu/~zhajnal/page5/documents/voterIDhajnaletal.pdf)

 [2] *Voter Turnout Estimated at 3.1 million.* [http://elections.wi.gov/node/4375](http://elections.wi.gov/node/4375)

+[3] *Comment on “Voter Identification Laws and the Suppression of Minority Votes”* [http://stanford.edu/~jgrimmer/comment_final.pdf](http://stanford.edu/~jgrimmer/comment_final.pdf)